mvark/WebApps/Bookmarker/README.md

 # URL Categorizer
 This is a simple web application that categorizes a given URL using the Gemini API.

 ![urlcat](https://github.com/user-attachments/assets/3a4265f7-e6b6-42a5-9877-dfd128d74771)

+Using the helper function shown in the sample, I plan to enhance a [Bookmarker Bookmarklet](https://mvark.blogspot.com/2021/05/bookmarker-bookmarklet.html) I built earlier by integrating AI to automatically categorize URLs and save them to Google Sheets.

 ## Features